Detroit Diesel DD13 — 12.8L Inline-6

 Best AMSOIL Oil for the Detroit DD13

 Match the product to your DD13 generation.
-Running the wrong product for your emissions tier is one of the most common — and most avoidable — DD13 maintenance errors.
+Running the wrong product for your emissions tier is one of the most avoidable DD13 maintenance mistakes.

 AMSOIL Signature Series Max-Duty